 The Thanatology Certificate can be completed in about one year.
-Students may start at three different times each year.
+Students may start at six different times each year.
 Courses include a 12-credit core curriculum with 6 credits of electives with topics across the spectrum of end-of-life studies.

 - Palliative and hospice care

 - Contemporary topics including death doula support, green burial practices, and pediatric palliative and hospice care

 Students enrolling in certificate programs do not qualify for federal financial aid but should check with their employer for programs that may help pay for certificate tuition and expenses.

 - Recognize and articulate the foundational assumptions, central ideas, and dominant criticisms of contemporary thanatology theory and practice,